mybonk/mybonk-wiki/docs/Procedure_NixOS.md

 - Use ssh with and without password (using key pair).
 - Test these configuration changes (e.g. ```nixos-rebuild test```, ```systemctl status sshd```, ```journalctl -f -n 30 -u sshd``` ) before making them persistent across reboots (```nixos-rebuild switch```).

-The subsequent sections show how your MY₿ONK console(s) can easily and remotely be fully managed using a MY₿ONK orchestrator.
+That's it, your MY₿ONK console is now ready to be operated through MY₿ONK orchestrator.